HumanCellAtlas/query-service/README.md

 After starting `chalice local`, you can open the Query Service in your browser at http://127.0.0.1:8000 to experiment with it.

+### Updating the requirements

+Runtime Python dependencies for the Query Service app are listed in `requirements.txt.in`.
+Test/development Python dependencies are listed in `requirements-dev.txt.in`.
+These files are compiled into `pip freeze` output files, which are stored in `requirements.txt` and `requirements-dev.txt`, respectively.

+To update the requirements files for the application, edit the `*.in` files and run `make refresh-all-requirements`, then commit all the `requirements*` file changes to version control.

 ### Loading Test Data

 To load a test dataset into the Query Service for experimenting, run `make load-test-data`.
 This script fetches and